ICELAND PUFFINS & MORE

 INCLUDED IN THE TOUR COST:

-• Coaching from 2 highly experienced photo leaders
+• Coaching from a highly experienced photo leader

 • magnificent scenery and wonderful wildlife encounters